Graduate Student Professional Development Challenge

 The professional and career development of all graduate students is a top priority of the Dietrich School.
-We foster a culture in which the value of diverse, excellent, and high-impact careers both within and beyond the academy is broadly understood and embraced.
-Graduate students combine deep disciplinary training with the development of broad and versatile competencies such as communication, project management, collaborative work in interdisciplinary teams, and leadership.
+We foster a culture in which the value of diverse high-impact careers both within and beyond the academy is broadly understood and embraced.
+Graduate students combine deep disciplinary training with the development of strategic competencies such as communication, project management, collaborative work in interdisciplinary and cross-cultural teams, leadership, and entrepreneurship to make an impact as early career scholars and scientists, educators, and professional leaders across sectors.

-Complementing programming developed by the university, school, and departments, this program is intended to support student-designed and student-led projects that will contribute to the professional development of graduate students.
-This is an opportunity for gtraduate students to take the lead on a project, to implement it and assess its impact, and thus also to develop leadership skills.
+Complementing programming developed by the University, the Dietrich School, and our departments, this program is intended to support student-designed and student-led projects that will enhance the professional development of graduate students across disciplines.
+This is an opportunity for graduate students to take the lead on a project, to implement it and assess its impact, and thus also develop their leadership skills.

-Supported projects might include, but are not limited to, student-facilitated workshops or panel discussions on a specific versatile competency or transferable skill; student-organized events with doctoral alumni from employment sectors beyond the academy; activities that incorporate partnering with non-academic campus units to promote professional development; or projects that connect with other strategic priorities in graduate studies, such as diversity and inclusion or global awareness and engagement.
+Supported projects might include, but are not limited to, student-facilitated programming on specific strategic competencies; student-organized events with doctoral alumni from employment sectors beyond the academy that advance our mission to render diverse pathways visible, valued, and viable; activities that incorporate partnering with non-academic campus units to promote professional development; projects connected with other strategic priorities, such as equity, diversity, and inclusion or global awareness and engagement.

-All current graduate students across disciplines are eligible to apply.
-Individuals and groups of no more than three students from one or from across several programs can submit a proposal.
+All currently enrolled and registered DSAS graduate students across disciplines are eligible to apply.
+Teams of at least three students from across at least two graduate programs can submit proposals.

-Preference will be given to proposals that address needs and topics not covered by current professional development programming, to proposals that are put forward by teams including and targeting students from two or more graduate programs in the Dietrich School, and to proposals that promise a sustainable impact.
-Each proposal must focus on a specific professional development need related to success in graduate school and beyond.
+Preference will be given to proposals that address needs and topics not covered by current professional development programming, to proposals that are put forward by teams including and targeting students from more than two graduate programs in the Dietrich School, and to proposals that promise a sustainable impact.
+Each proposal must focus on a specific professional development need related to student success in graduate school and beyond.

 Project Narrative (max 3 pages, single-spaced, font size 12+, 1-inch margins all sides)